AnduroProject/coordinate/src/test/README.md

-`log_level` controls the verbosity of the test framework, which logs when a test case is entered, for example. `test_bitcoin` also accepts the command line arguments accepted by `bitcoind`.
+`log_level` controls the verbosity of the test framework, which logs when a test case is entered, for example. `test_bitcoin` also accepts the command line arguments accepted by `coordinated`.
 Use `--` to separate both types of
 arguments:

 ```bash